0xTacoTruck/general-web3-security-lessons-notes/README.md

 I will have public repositories for the Cyfrin courses, where I will also inlcude any files created during the course.

-For the SCH courses, I will have public repositories but I will not provide restricted course material.
-It will contain specific notes on various topics.
+For the SCH courses, I may have public repositories but I will not provide restricted course material.
+If these public repositories exist, they will only contain specific notes on various topics around Web3 security.

 I plan to take the broader Security and Auditing notes from each course and bring them into this repository.